digital-asset/daml/docs/source/tools/trigger-service/index.rst

         // Sets both the internal and external auth URIs.
         //auth-common-uri = "https://oauth2/common-uri"

-        // Internal auth URI used by the trigger service to connect directly to the auth middleware. auth-internal-uri = "https://oauth2/internal-uri"
+        // Internal auth URI used by the Trigger Service to connect directly to the Auth Middleware. auth-internal-uri = "https://oauth2/internal-uri"

         // External auth URI (the one returned to the browser).